Palkess/TrackWork-Angular/README.md

 The connection to MongoDB is set up in public/app.js.
 Follows the general guidelines displayed on the MongoDB website.

 ## Web port
 The default port for the server is 3000.
-To change this, add '--webport X' as a flag when starting the node server.
+To change this, add '--webport X' as an option when starting the node server.
 X will then become the new port.

 # How to install
 1. Clone the repository